TyberiusPrime/mbf-fastq-processor/README.md

     target = Read1|Read2|Index1|Index2 (default: read1)
     min_length: int, the minimum number of repeats of the base
-    base: AGTCN., the 'base' to trim (or . for any repeated base)
-    max_mismatche_rate: float 0..=1, how many mismatches are allowed in the repeat
+    base: AGTCN., the 'base' to trim (or . for any repeated base) max_mismatche_rate = 0.1: float 0..=1, how many mismatches are allowed in the repeat max_consecutive_mismatches = 3, # how many consecutive mismatches are allowed
 ```

 ### TrimQualityStart